DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 ibm-helm/ibm-odm-prod           	26.0.0       	9.6.0.0   	IBM Operational Decision Manager
 ```

 ### 4. Manage a digital certificate (10 min)

 #### a.
-(Optional) Generate a self-signed certificate
+Generate a self-signed certificate

-If you do not have a trusted certificate, you can use OpenSSL and other cryptography and certificate management libraries to generate a `.crt` certificate file and a private key, to define the domain name, and to set the expiration date.
+If you have a trusted certificate, you can use it to access the ODM container.
+Otherwise you can use OpenSSL and other cryptography and certificate management libraries to generate a `.crt` certificate file and a private key, to define the domain name, and to set the expiration date.
 The following command creates a self-signed certificate (`.crt` file) and a private key (`.key` file) that accept the domain name `.mycompany.com`.
 The expiration is set to 1000 days:

 ```bash